-Like many other bodily functions we take for granted, this all happens behind the scenes while you’re focused on, well, more interesting things going on in front of you.
+Like many other bodily functions we often take for granted, this process happens entirely behind the scenes while you’re focused on, well, more interesting things going on in front of you.

 Erections can last from less than one minute to one hour or longer.
 Our guide to how long your erection should last goes into more detail about the process of developing an erection, as well as steps that you can take to maintain your erections for longer.

-The most common symptom of erectile dysfunction is is exactly what you’d expect -- difficulty getting and/or maintaining an erection during sex.
-If your ED is persistent, it can also cause mental symptoms, such as reduced confidence and less interest in sexual activity.
+The most common symptom of erectile dysfunction is exactly what you’d expect — difficulty with getting and/or maintaining an erection during sexual activity.
+If your ED is persistent, it may also cause mental symptoms, such as reduced confidence and less interest in sexual activity.

-Below, we’ve listed several of the most common symptoms of erectile dysfunction, as well as how each one may affect you.
+Below, we’ve listed several of the most common symptoms of ED, as well as how each one may affect you.